sendwithus/competencies/competencies/testing.md

 A developer should write code with testing in mind and see testing as an integral part of developing code, not as a separate step or afterthought.

-*If you have good tests, you will get good rests. ~ Will*
+*If you have good tests, you will get good rests. ~ anonymous*

 ## How do you prove it?